AmirMohammadSaberi99/RT1-Assignment_2/README.md

     main()
 ```

-# ROS Node for Distance and Velocity Calculation
+# ROS Node for Distance and Velocity Calculation Node C

 This repository contains a Python script functioning as a ROS node.
 It's aimed at robotic systems, calculating distance and average velocity based on position and velocity data.